-Texas’ top minds will gather on January 10–12, 2018, at the South Shore Harbour Resort and Conference Center in League City ato explore what the future has in store for aerospace in Texas, the country and the world.
+Texas’ top minds gathered on January 10–12, 2018, at the South Shore Harbour Resort and Conference Center in League City to explore what the future has in store for aerospace in Texas, the country and the world.

-A task force convened by TAMEST will examine the environmental and community impacts of shale oil and gas development in Texas.
-The TAMEST Shale Task Force will be a first-of-its-kind, comprehensive review of scientific research and related findings regarding impacts of shale oil and gas production in Texas.
+A task force convened by TAMEST examined the environmental and community impacts of shale oil and gas development in Texas.
+The TAMEST Shale Task Force is a first-of-its-kind, comprehensive review of scientific research and related findings regarding impacts of shale oil and gas production in Texas.